Kaltsoon/nosql/material/4-mongo-python.md

     db-- Query response --> app
 ```

 First things first, we need to install the PyMongo library.
-On Windows computer execute (type in the command and press the <kbd>Enter</kbd> key) the following command in the [PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7.4) application and on macOS computer in the [Terminal](https://support.apple.com/en-gb/guide/terminal/welcome/mac) application:
+On a Windows computer, execute (type in the command and press the <kbd>Enter</kbd> key) the following command in the [PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7.4) application, and on a macOS computer in the [Terminal](https://support.apple.com/en-gb/guide/terminal/welcome/mac) application:

 ```bash
 python -m pip install pymongo